Subscribe to our mailing list

 We are still here!
 Let us send you tips for travelling through Myanmar and stories from the road …

-Our previous events included author Abir Mukherjee speaking about the heritage of British and Bengali detective fiction, Antonia Bolingbroke-Kent on her travels in the Naga Hills, Charlotte Carty on her grandfather’s march to Kohima in 1944 and K.S.
+Our previous events included author Abir Mukherjee speaking about the heritage of British and Bengali detective fiction, Antonia Bolingbroke-Kent on her travels in the Naga Hills, Sam Dalrymple on the partitions that made modern Asia, and K.S.
 Nair exploring the Bangladesh 1971 Liberation War in the context of the Cold War.
 What connects each talk is a desire to look closer and ask questions.

 For our Speaker Series events in Yangon, we offer a certain number of free tickets to Myanmar youth.
 Let us know if you think you are eligible and would like to attend an event.